I own four NVIDIA Shield TVs: a 2015 Shield TV Pro, a 2017 Shield TV, the 2019 Shield TV “tube,” and the 2019 Shield Pro.

 If you remember, the original NVIDIA Shield was initially advertised as a mini console.

-In fact, the 2015 Shield TV controller was remarkably similar to the original Xbox controller from 2001.
+In fact, the 2015 Shield TV wireless controller was remarkably similar to the original Xbox controller from 2001.

 The NVIDIA Shield 2017 also introduced IR blasters to the controllers and “always on” listening for voice controls.
 Users could add a 2017 controller to their 2015 NVIDIA Shield, effectively upgrading the older device.

 NVIDIA only offered the Gaming Bundle (Shield + Remote + Controller) with the 2017 Shield model.
-In fact, there’s no update to the controlled for the 2019 Shield models, but you can still purchase a 2017 controller if you want to play games.
+In fact, there’s no update to the controller for the 2019 Shield models, but you can still purchase a 2017 controller if you want to play games.

 However, you may not miss the NVIDIA controller at all.

 You can connect Bluetooth controllers, like the PS4, Xbox, and several Android controllers, which are compatible with the NVIDIA Shield 2019.
 I’ve tried several different models over the years, and you can find which gamepads I’ve seen work best with the NVIDIA Shield TV here.